lupyuen/lupyuen.github.io/src/marathon.md

 1. Don't exceed 10% of the distance of our last Long Run over the past 30 days (TODO link)

-TODO

-Strength Training
-Dumbbells
-No gym
-squats with dumbbells
+1. Remember to do [__Strength Training__](TODO).
+Gym not necessary, dumbbells will do.
+(Think: Squats with Dumbbells, great for strengthening the groin)

+_What's the distance for our First Long Run?
+10% Weekly Increment: How soon will it reach 42 km?_

+Ah remember that 10% is the __Compounded Weekly Increment__...

+- Suppose we're comfortable with [__hiking 20 km__](TODO)

+- Then our very first Long Slow Run could probably be __20 km__

+- We extend the distance every week by 10%

+- We'll hit 42 km in 8 weeks

+TODO: Pic of calculator

+Now watch what happens if we disrespect the 10% rule...

 # Train The WRONG Way

-TODO
+_The 10% Rule for Weekly Mileage / Intensity: What happens if we DON'T follow it?_

-This reckless uncle did everything the wrong way, asking for trouble
+This reckless uncle did everything the wrong way, asking for trouble...

+TODO: Pic of distance

+Subsequently suffering Knee Injury / Groin Injury / Toenail Fallout...

+TODO: Pic of injuries

-Many thanks to Sports Therapist David for teaching this clumsy otaku how everything in my body is connected, and why they are in pain
+Many thanks to Sports Therapist David for teaching this clumsy otaku how everything in the body is connected, and why they're hurting!

-10% injury
-First long run was painful gruelling 42 km
-Today 42 km + 5 km
+TODO: Pic of 42 km weekly run
-Mostly painless
-Quick recovery within a day

-Whoa running a full marathon every week?
+_Whoa running a 42 km Marathon every single week?
+That's bonkers!_

-Overtraining?
-Weirdly it works OK for me.
-Maybe because
+Weirdly, the __42 km Weekly Run__ works OK for me...
-7 hours including toilet breaks, snack raids at 7 Eleven Finishing cut off
-Maybe visit regional marathons
-Zero ambition of running quicker at my age

-Toes
-Maybe shouldn't run weekly?
+- 7 hours of pure bliss, no distractions, just mindful meditation
+- Though we start at 3 am and finish at 10 am, which feels a bit too hot
+- I'm lucky the 42 km run is __Mostly Painless__ (except 3 bruised toes and a sore heel).
+Everything recovers quickly, within a day.

 # Run With Mindfulness

 TODO

-7 hours out in the sun?
-Start at 3am
-Finish at 10am, getting a bit too warm
-7 hours of pure bliss, no phone distractions, just mindful meditation

-Mindfulness?
-Check if knees, hips, ankles, are ok
-Are we thirsty or hungry?
-Sleepy?
-Heart rate
-Breathing
-Too warm?
-Too sweaty?
-Are my toes bruisin' while I'm cruisin'?

 Mindfulness
 Worries about AI and the Environment